World Trade Week Southern California Timeline

 Olympic Games Opening Ceremony

 The Olympic Games returned to Los Angeles in 1984.
-At this time, the IOC was struggling to find cities interested in hosting the Olympics because of the financial burden.
-This second round, LA proved how to financially support an endeavor like this, utilizing private corporate funding, existing sport arenas, and more.
-That year's Games made a $250 million profit.
-In this photo of the Opening Ceremonies, thousands of spectators link hands as the motto "Make This World A Better Place" flashes on the screen.
+At the time, the International Olympic Committee was struggling to find cities interested in hosting the Games because of the financial burden involved.
+Los Angeles demonstrated a new model for hosting by relying heavily on private funding and existing sports venues.
+The 1984 Games generated an estimated $250 million surplus.
+In this photo from the Opening Ceremony, thousands of spectators link hands as the motto “Make This World a Better Place” flashes across the screen.

 Olympic Games Closing Ceremony